aptech/docs/docs/CR-polyeval.rst

 -------

 In both the scalar and the matrix case, Horner's rule is used to do the evaluation.
-In the scalar case, the function recsercp is called (this implements an elaboration of Horner's rule).
+In the scalar case, the function func:`recsercp` is called (this implements an elaboration of Horner's rule).

 Source